Southwest Airlines Redesign

 Image: Mobile responsive designs

-I wanted this design to be scalable and implementable, which meant creating a system that could be easily maintained and updated across hundreds of destination pages.
-I wanted each destination page to feel tailored and compelling, but I had to account for varying content lengths, different image types, and inconsistent promotional offers across hundreds of destinations.
-Building a modular structure that could handle all these variations while maintaining visual quality was the biggest challenge, but the final system turned out to be robust and flexible.
+The design needed to be scalable and implementable, which meant creating a system that could be easily maintained and updated across hundreds of destination pages.
+It successfully makes each destination page feel tailored and compelling, while allowing for varying content lengths, different image types, and inconsistent promotional offers across hundreds of destinations.

 Check out more of my projects!